AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/system-tracked-update-feeds/configure-system-updates.md

 # Configure system updates

-`Adobe Workfront` generates automatic system updates in an object's Updates area to record the following events:
+Adobe Workfront generates automatic system updates in an object's Updates area to record the following events:

 * Changes users make in an object field
 * Actions users perform on an object

 These system updates include the change that was made, the name of the user who made the change, and the time and date of the change.

-As a `Workfront administrator`, you can configure which object fields and actions `Workfront` tracks to record system updates.
+As a Workfront administrator, you can configure which object fields and actions Workfront tracks to record system updates.

-For example, you could have `Workfront` track all changes users make to the names of issues throughout the system.
+For example, you could have Workfront track all changes users make to the names of issues throughout the system.
 Any issue name change then appears as a system update on the issue's Updates area.

 ## Access requirements